chevere/xr-docs/developer/api.md

 ### Delete a pause

+`DELETE /pauses/{id}`

 When deleting a pause the lock previously created will be removed, which will continue code execution.

-To delete a pause `DELETE` to `/pauses/{id}`.

 ```sh
 curl --fail -X DELETE \